-- what the core factual issues are - what the key risks are and how to manage them - what information gathering powers will be used and how - how information obtained will be recorded and stored - what resources will be required to successfully complete the inquiry (staff, financial, assets) - the timeframe for completing the various steps of the inquiry.
+- what the core factual issues are - what the key risks are and how to manage them - what information gathering powers will be used and how - how information obtained will be recorded and stored - what resources will be required to successfully complete the inquiry (staff, financial, assets, any external advice or assistance) - the timeframe for completing the various steps of the inquiry.

-Note that if the inquiry is into a matter referred by ICAC for investigation, ICAC may have requested that it be provided with the investigation plan for the inquiry.
+Note that if the inquiry is into a matter referred by ICAC for investigation or other action, ICAC may have requested that it be provided with the investigation plan for the inquiry.

-4.7.
-Gathering information
+5.7 Gathering information